Back to blog

 How long does a technical SEO audit take?

-A thorough technical SEO audit takes 2–8 hours depending on site size.
-Automated tools like CrawlRaven can complete the crawl and analysis in minutes, but reviewing and prioritizing fixes takes additional time.
+A thorough manual technical SEO audit takes 2–8 hours depending on site size and complexity.
+Automated tools like CrawlRaven can complete the crawl and analysis in under 10 minutes for a 1,000-page site.
+However, reviewing findings and creating a prioritized action plan adds 1–3 hours regardless of the tool used.

 What tools do I need for a technical SEO audit?

-At minimum, you need a site crawler (CrawlRaven, Screaming Frog, or Sitebulb), Google Search Console, and a page speed testing tool.
-CrawlRaven combines all three into one platform.
+At minimum, you need a site crawler (CrawlRaven, Screaming Frog, or Sitebulb), Google Search Console for index coverage data, and PageSpeed Insights or Chrome DevTools for performance testing.
+CrawlRaven combines crawling, Core Web Vitals analysis, and structured data validation into one cloud-based platform.

 What are the most critical issues to fix first?